Health care worker COVID-19 infections underscore mask needs

 “Health care workers remain at high-risk — higher risk than the average person.
 They’re a very vulnerable group,” Demmer said.
 “We still know that they’re reusing PPE in an inappropriate way because of the shortage — and that’s a critical shortage to address, to keep them safe.”

-Turned agreed, noting that hospitals have improved COVID-19 survival rates by intervening with oxygen therapies that do present some risk of aerosol spread of the virus to caregivers.
+Turner agreed, noting that hospitals have improved COVID-19 survival rates with oxygen therapies that present some risk of aerosol spread of the virus to caregivers.

 The CDC study has limits, because experts still don’t know if antibodies are found in all patients with COVID-19 — and whether those antibody levels diminish in some patients in the days or weeks after their infections.